-That’s because the output has been copied to clipboard.
+Now, open Notepad and press Ctrl + V keyboard shortcut to paste command output in Notepad.
 Open a text editor like notepad and you can paste the output there.

 wmic product get name

-After a little while you will see a list of programs that are installed on your PC.
+After executing above command, you will get the list of all programs installed in your PC.

 wmic product where "name like '%NAMEOFAPP%'" call uninstall /nointeractive

-Obviously, replace “NAMEOFAPP” with the name of the app that you want to uninstall from your PC.
+And don’t forget to replace “NAMEOFAPP” with the name of the app that you want to uninstall.